kernsuite-debian/pybdsf/doc/source/process_image.rst

 .. parsed-literal::

     multichan_opts ........
 True : Show options for multi-channel images
-      :term:`beam_sp_derive` .....
-False : If True and beam_spectrum is None, then assume
+      :term:`beam_sp_derive` ......
+True : If True and beam_spectrum is None, then assume
-                                   header beam is for median frequency and scales with frequency for channels
+                                   header beam is for lowest frequency and scales with frequency for channels
       :term:`beam_spectrum` .......
 None : FWHM of synthesized beam per channel.
 Specify as [(bmaj_ch1, bmin_ch1, bpa_ch1), (bmaj_ch2,